 Solar panel owners say a proposal to charge them for exporting energy to the grid is a penalty for trying to do the right thing.
 But the regulator says it could be cheaper for them in the long run.

-- Popular Related Tags: regulation, epa, blog, electricity energy and utilities, solar energy, features, greenhouse gases, politics, clean air act, policy
+- Popular Related Tags: regulation, epa, solar energy, blog, electricity energy and utilities, features, obama, energy efficiency, greenhouse gases, politics

 - Search for "regulation" on our Eco Web Search